 Fiesta San Antonio is a massive festival featuring over 100 different events.
-Some of the most popular are the 10k and kids' runs, Fiesta Oyster Bake, Fiesta Mariachi Mass, Roundball Ruckus, arts fair, carnival and A Night in Old San Antonio.
+Some of the most popular are the 10k and kids' runs, Fiesta Oyster Bake, Fiesta Mariachi Mass, Roundball Ruckus, the arts fair, carnival, and A Night in Old San Antonio.

 07 of 09

-Austin's annual Reggae Festival features world music, arts & crafts, and ethnic food.
-Held at Auditorium Shores, the event benefits the Capital Area Foodbank.
+Austin's annual Reggae Festival features world music, arts and crafts, and international food.
+Held at Auditorium Shores, the event benefits the Capital Area Food Bank.

 08 of 09